mmbman/Katagiri/1986-10-19-Shobogenzo-Kokyo-Talk-2.md

 **Questioner:** Okay.
 No frame...

 **Katagiri Roshi:** No frame.
 So that’s why I say *transparent*.
 That means *transformed*; you are transformed.
 Five *skandhas* immediately transformed, and your frames disappear and create another form.
-Re-form, re-form, re-form.
+Re-form...
 Re-formation?
 Re-form, re-form, exactly.
 Re-form the five *skandhas*.
-That is the second.
+That is the third.
+Excuse me... second.
 Transformation.

 **Questioner:** Right.
 And the third point is that the forms come up again?